-Administrators will be reimbursed at a rate established by the OMB or approved travel.
+Administrators will be reimbursed at a rate established by the State Department of Education for approved travel.
 When travel by personal auto is required by the school district including travel necessary to return to the district from the administrator’s home to meet job responsibilities, or is approved by the superintendent upon the request of the administrator, reimbursement may be claimed.

 The Association and the Board shall establish a vehicular property damage fund, which shall not exceed $600.00 in amount for any fiscal year.
 The Association shall contribute $200.00 and the Board shall contribute $400.00.